 It doesn’t take any extra time and you have your answer without walking down the hall.

 30. A pizza cutter cuts almost any food that you need in small pieces.

 A little trick I have been using for as long as my kids were toddlers was to use a pizza cutter for nearly anything!
-Any food that needs to be cut smaller is often easier with a pizza cutter.
+The best part is almost any food that needs to be cut smaller is often easier with a pizza cutter.
 Oh, and if the pizza cutter gives you a difficult time, then it is time to break out the cooking scissors!

 31. Board game boards as wall art.

 Store game boards on the wall – they double as art and are a lot of fun to grab and play with!
 Board game storage can also be condensed into other parts of the house if you play your cards right…see what I did there?
 As Martha would say, it is a good thing.